ztechasiaorg/zpayment-documentation/README.md

 | **description**   | String       | No       | Description of the invoice.                                              |
 | **metaData**      | JSON Object  | No       | A JSON object containing additional information (if any).                |

+### Response
+- HTTP Status Code: 200 (OK) if successful.
+- HTTP Status Code: 400 (Bad Request) if the input is invalid.
+- HTTP Status Code: 429 (Too Many Requests) if the rate limit of 5 requests per IP/user/path/second is exceeded.
+The block duration is 10 seconds
+- HTTP Status Code: 500 (Internal server error) if there is an error from the server.

 #### Example Request
 ```bash
 curl -X POST "https://api.example.com/api/invoices" \